What Is the Effect of a Replica on the Number of Records?

 Because of this, if your primary has 1,000 records and you create 2 replicas, you’ll end up with 3,000 records indexed by Algolia.

-forwardToReplicassetting, this will not add any additional count.
+forwardToReplicassetting will not add additional operation counts.

 What happens when you detach a replica from its primary?